bono-cms/Contact/README.md

 Contact module
 ==============

 This module helps you to manage contact information on your site.
-For details, please refer its documentation.
+For details, please refer to its documentation.